Skin hacks: insect bites, sunburn & heat rash

 Spending time in the summer sun responsibly with a good mineral sunscreen applied liberally all over can work wonders on our skin.
 But, while some spend their summers looking fresh-faced and radiant, with a clearer complexion and a healthy glow, others aren’t quite so lucky.
 Heat rash, sunburn, insect bites and an uncomfortable layer of sweat can have us wishing wistfully for winter.

 Try these tried and trusted tips from Liz and her Wellbeing Team to calm heat rash, soothe insect bites and cool sunburn.

 Heat rash treatments

-Heat rash or ‘prickly heat’ is triggered in hot weather when our sweat glands get blocked, resulting in prickly red spots on our skin.
+Hot weather can trigger heat rash or ‘prickly heat’ when our sweat glands get blocked.
+This results in prickly red spots on our skin.
 Although not dangerous or contagious, it’s itchy and uncomfortable.
 It will go down of its own accord over a few days, but if you want to speed-treat heat rash, follow these tips: